shranchi0/granola-ai-mcp-server-enhanced/README.md

 5. **Restart Claude Desktop** to load the MCP server

 ### Setting Up Google Calendar Integration

+**Important for Teams**: Each team member needs to set up their own Google Calendar credentials.
+Credentials cannot be shared between users.

 To enable Google Calendar integration for upcoming meetings: